croketillo/stockalertbot/README.md

 This project is a Telegram bot that allows users to set up stock price alerts.
 The bot uses Yahoo Finance to get real-time stock prices and notifies users when their target price is reached.

+REMEMBER!!! 🤙​ If you like it, give it ​⭐

 ## Features

 - Set alerts for stock prices to notify when they go above or below a specified target.